lmparppei/Beat/README.md

 ### iOS Version

-Closed beta will start duing summer 2023.
+Beat for iOS is in closed beta since August 2023.
 You can subscribe to [**Patreon**](https://www.patreon.com/user?u=61753992) to be a part of it!

 ### Will There Be a Windows Version?

-Unfortunately no. Beat is written in Objective C and relies on native macOS APIs.
+Unfortunately not.
+Beat is written in Objective C and relies on native macOS APIs.
 There are no good Fountain editors on Windows, and somebody should really write one!
+You might be able to use the Beat parser as starting point.

 ### Can I help?